intelagense/rwxrob/log/2021/04/19/README.md

+## Monday, April 19, 2021, 12:30:07PM EDT <1618849807>

+I have to stop forgetting to omit the `*` from both the `Stringer` and `MarshalJSON` methods.
+It keeps making them miss their match as if they didn't exit.

 ## Monday, April 19, 2021, 12:04:53PM EDT <1618848293>

 That's it.
 I'm using `x` for my receivers in everything.
 This variation